 There are two ways to accomplish this goal.
 One is to arrest the production of Pro-I's before the level of inflammation reaches a crisis point.
-In the graph, the horizontal dotted line represents the level of inflammation where cytokines cause severe damage to body organs.
+In the previous graph, the horizontal dotted line represents the level of inflammation where cytokines cause severe damage to body organs.
 Once that threshold is reached, mortality rate is high.
-The asterisk (\) represents the point where interventions to halt this "cytokine storm" are being explored.
+The asterisk () represents the point where interventions to halt this "cytokine storm" are being explored.
 There are definite possibilities.

-The other approach is to ensure that patients begin with a lower cytokine load in the first place so that, should the Pro-I's rise as expected when faced with COVID-19, the level of elevation does not cross the critical threshold.
-There are several strategies to this end that can be easily pursued by any of us.
+The other approach is to ensure that patients begin with a lower cytokine load so that should the Pro-I's rise when faced with COVID-19, the level of elevation does not cross the critical threshold.
+There are several strategies that we can easily implement in our lives in order to achieve that goal.

-It is first important to understand the nature of threat.
+However, before we pursue those strategies, it is first important to understand the nature of threat.